Resources of the advantage in quantum illumination: Discord and entanglement: Abstract

 \section{Abstract}

-We investigate the quantum advantage in quantum illumination using two-qubit mixed states as the initial resource.
-We show that in quantum illumination, the achievable advantage is determined by an interplay between initial entanglement and discord.
-First, we rigorously show that the quantum advantage for a given state equals the amount of discord consumed for illumination.
-Subsequently, we find that states with identical initial discord can lead to varying advantages, indicating that the usable portion of discord for illumination depends on additional structural features of the state.
-Then, we consider the relation between the advantage and both entanglement and discord by performing a conditional extremal analysis.
-To this end, for states clustered by identical advantage and initial discord, we compute the maximum and minimum initial entanglement within each cluster.
-We demonstrate that, for states with fixed initial discord, the maximum (and not minimum) entanglement increases by increment of the advantage.
-We conclude that for any given initial discord, higher entanglement is a sufficient (but not necessary) resource for higher advantage.
-On the other hand, for states clustered by identical advantage and initial entanglement, we compute the maximum and minimum initial discord in each group.
-Here, the minimum (and not always maximum) discord scales monotonically with advantage.
-It shows that, for fixed initial entanglement, higher discord is a necessary (but not always sufficient) resource for higher advantage.
-This result provides a refined, operational perspective on how different forms of quantum correlations govern the performance of the illumination protocol.
-We finally find a persistent linear dependence of the advantage on initial discord in the high-noise regime, highlighting discord as the key resource for resilience to noise in the protocol.
+We investigate how the quantum advantage in quantum illumination is determined by an interplay between entanglement and discord of the probe state.
+In particular, we consider a setup in which the probe is a maximally mixed marginal (MMM) state and the environmental state is completely mixed where the quantum advantage equals the amount of discord consumed for illumination.
+We perform a conditional extremal analysis to consider the relation between the advantage and entanglement of formation and the standard measure of quantum discord in the probe state.
+We demonstrate that for states with fixed initial discord, the maximum (and not minimum) entanglement increases by increment of the advantage.
+On the other hand, for states with identical initial entanglement, we show that the minimum (and not always maximum) discord scales monotonically with advantage.
+These results imply that higher discord and higher entanglement in MMM states are necessary and sufficient resources for higher advantage, respectively.
+We also repeat our analysis with other measures of quantum correlation.
+In particular, we show that relative entropy of entanglement, Bures measure of entanglement and geometric discord lead to the same conclusion about the role of entanglement and discord for quantum illumination.
+The consistency of our results across multiple conceptually distinct measures indicates that the observed resource-advantage relation is not an artifact of a specific quantifier, but a robust feature of the protocol within the family of MMM states.
+We finally find a persistent linear dependence of the advantage on initial discord in the high-noise regime of the probe device, highlighting discord as the key resource for resilience to noise in the protocol.